yuvaldrori/documentation/_posts/docker/tutorials/2015-07-03-docker-push.md

 * `Ci` (defaults to `true`)
 * `CiName` (defaults to `codeship`)

-To tag your image based on the Commit ID, use the string "{{ .Commit }}".
+To tag your image based on the Commit ID, use the string "{{ .CommitID }}".
 You can template together multiple keys into a tag by simply concatenating the strings: "{{ .CiName }}-{{ .Branch }}".
 Be careful about using raw values, however, since the resulting string will be stripped of any invalid tag characters.

 As always, feel free to contact [beta@codeship.com](mailto:beta@codeship.com) if you have any questions.